itenium-be/CO2duino/exercises/log-data.md

 ![Result](/assets/access-point-result.png "Result")

 Everything works?
 Great!
-Head on over to the next exercise,[Send a notification to your phone using IFTTT](send-notification.md)!
+Head on over to the next exercise, [Make it pretty](make-it-pretty.md)!